 Tips on How to Avoid Fluoride When Grocery Shopping

-1) Natural fluoride level in water, fruits, vegetables, and other foods is low.
+1) Natural fluoride level in the water, fruits, vegetables, and other foods is low.

 2) Heavily processed foods contain more fluoride than unprocessed ones.